pp2002/F21-AO-CW1/README.md

 # To run the project

-1. Go to `.env` file and update the db credentials as well as the secret key.
+1. Go to `.env` file and update the secret key.
 2. Go to project root folder `patient-info-system >` and run below commands

 ```